nielskee/draft-articles/TechnicalHiringPart2.md

 now and don't need it anymore.

-- If you need to run a coding assessment remotely, look to use the excellent CyberDojo instead : a platform that emphasises TDD and small steps.
+- If you need to run a coding assessment remotely, look to use the excellent CyberDojo instead : a platform that emphasises Test-Driven and small steps.

 - If algorithmic problem-solving is very important to the sort of work you do, there are better ways of running these interviews : more in